umbraco/UmbracoDocs/Reference/Templating/Mvc/Forms/tutorial-child-action.md

 ## Accessing ViewData

 When you are adding any data to the ViewData collection in your [HttpPost] action, this ViewData gets set on the 'root' view context.
-Therefore in order to retreive the data in the ViewData collection from your ChildAction view, you'll need to access it by:
+Therefore in order to retrieve the data in the ViewData collection from your ChildAction view, you'll need to access it by:

 	@ParentActionViewContext.ViewData